 This post makes our mouths water.
 Hungary was our first stop in Europe after a four month stint in Asia.
-We reminisce a lot about Asian cuisine, especially Taiwan.
-For more on our Asian addiction check out our post on the best soy milk restaurants in Taipei!
-But as much as we loved the grub in Taiwan, Budapest, Hungary, has a special place in our tummies.
+We reminisce a lot about Asian cuisine, especially Taiwan (for more on our Asian addiction check out our post on the best soy milk restaurants in Taipei).
+But as much as we loved the grub in Taiwan, Budapest has a special place in our tummies.
 In this post we list some of our favorite restaurants in Budapest.
-Some are very cheap, some aren’t, but all are delicious.
+Most are very cheap, some aren’t as much, but all are delicious.

 Budapest, Dob u.
 2, 1072 Hungary